floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 Any realized software architecture is a trade-off between several architectural drivers.
 Hence, the choice of architecture depends on the context it is being designed in.

-In @modular_monolith_comparison, we qualitatively compare the most important architectural drivers of modular monolith architecture with traditional monolith and microservices architectures.
+In this section, we qualitatively compare the architectural drivers of modular monolith architecture with traditional monolith and microservices architectures.
+@modular_monolith_comparison provides an overview of the comparison.
 A star rating system is used to indicate the performance of each architecture with respect to the architectural driver, with more stars being indicative of better performance.

 #let star = (i) => range(1, (i + 1)).map(j => sym.star.filled).join()